-Marathon training and the actual race can be tough.
+Marathon training and the actual race can be tough, especially if you’re training in the cold or in extreme heat.
 If you feel like you need to take a day off from practice, do so.
 If you feel like you’re having an issue during the race, there’s nothing wrong with slowing your pace for a few minutes to give you time to recover.
 Remember, the race is about you and your goals, not anyone else’s performance.

 While you celebrate the end of your race, make sure to replenish your body as soon as you can.
 You will need to drink water and restore lost electrolytes into your system.
 Eating a meal filled with protein after a race helps your body repair damaged muscles.
 If you’re not too hungry, don’t sweat it—just opt for a protein shake.

 Social distancing and the coronavirus don’t have to destroy your marathon training plans.
 Just get smart about your practice runs, and even incorporate strength and agility training if you don’t have the flexibility or time to run.
-Then you’ll be ready to run once the race is rescheduled!
+Gear up and get ready, because your race will be rescheduled before you know it!

 You must be logged in to post a comment.